dl1jbe/tlf/README.md

 collection.

-Once the configuration files are to your liking, make sure the terminal window is set to 80x25 size and launch TLF from your contest directory:
+Once the configuration files are to your liking, make sure the terminal window is set to at least 80x25 size (if you make active use of cluster spotting make sure to try to use more lines, e.g. 80x40) and launch TLF from your contest directory:

 ```
 tlf